RadioTimes.com: Where are you now?

 What was it like working on set?

 With Breaking Bad we did become such good friends and we’ve been through a lot together.
 It changed all of our lives.
-It’s within our little group and that we can understand that.
+It’s within our little group that we can understand that.
 I’m more like the leader now where I used to be part of the group where Bryan Cranston was the leader.
 It’s taught me a lot.
 I’ve realised from Breaking Bad and all these young kids on the show, most of them are really big fans of it.
 We have this responsibility to be on that set.
+You have to recognise.

 Are you a workaholic?